brimdata/zq/docs/formats/README.md

 is of type object and the value of key `a` is type array.
-In Zed, however, this value's type is type `record` with field `a` of type `array` of type `union` of `int64` and `string`, expressed succinctly in ZSON as
+In Zed, however, this value's type is type `record` with field `a` of type `array` of type `union` of `int64` and `string`, expressed succinctly in Super JSON as
 ```
 {a:[(int64,string)]}
 ```